MAPS-research/sd-webui-ditail/README.md

 Ditail offers a training-free method for novel image generations and fine-grained manipulations of content/style, enabling flexible integrations of existing pre-trained Diffusion models and LoRAs.

-Two usecases of Ditail are as follows:
+Two use cases of Ditail are as follows:

 **(a) Stylizing Real/Generated Images (SD Checkpoint + Optional LoRA)**
 <p align="center">